rhdunn/cainteoir-engine/docs/langdb-format.md

 | `@c`         | Specify a conditional rule `c`; `c=[\x21-\x7E]`.    |

 Conditional rule patterns occur at the start of the pattern string.
 If the conditional rule `c` is not set to true this rule is skipped.
+Conditional rules are set on matching [Rule Condition Expressions](#rule-condition-expressions).

 If the end of the rule pattern is reached, the default context location is where the current match ends.